kulkarni-rohan/MIT_DS/Notes/3_GFS.md

 7. stale replicas are garbage. client clears this after a. timeout b. next open of the file
 8. GFS identifies failed chunkservers by regular handshakes and detects data corruption by checksumming
 #### B. Implications for Applications
+GFS accommodates the relaxed consistency model with a few techniques
+1. relying on appends rather than overwrites
+2. checkpointing
+3. writing self-validating, self-identifying records
+## System Interactions
+### I. Leases and Mutation Order
+1. one of the replicas is called `primary`, master grants lease to it
+2. lease defines mutation order
+3. initial timeout is 60s, can extend, sent together with heartbeat.
+#### Steps
+1. client ask master for lease location
+2. master replis with primary and secondaries locations
+3. client push data to all the replicas (in any order)
+4. after all the replicas acknowledged, client sends a write request to the primary
+5. primary forwards the write request to all secondary replicas
+6. secondaries replies upon completion
+7. if unsuccessful, return to client, client retry
+### II.
+Data Flow
+1. data is pushed linearly
+2. reduce latency by pipelining the data transfer over TCP connections.
+### III.
+Atomic Record Appends
+1. if data too big -> pads it to maximum of current chunk then append, then return and ask client to retry in next chunk.
+2. GFS does not guarantee that all replicas are bytewise identical, it only guarantees that the data is written at least once as an atomic unit.
+3. record append is restricted to one fourth of the maximum chunk size to keep worst case fragmentation at an acceptable level
+### IV.
+Snapshot
+1. copy-on-write
+2. copy to the same replica. after copy action, master doesn't really copy, it increment the ref count of the chosen chunks and revokes the lease of corresponding chunks.
+Client can read, but if client want to write, it must ask for lease, at this time, master do the real copy of the chunk and decrement the ref count
+## Master Operation
+### I. Namespace Management and Locking